 - Blue cheese chopped pecan salad (hold the cinnamon pecans, Aussie crunch and blue cheese dressing; get oil and vinegar instead)

-Order all steaks with a side house salad made with oil and vinegar dressing and no croutons; get a side of grilled asparagus instead of the potato:
+Order all steaks with a side house salad made with oil and vinegar dressing and no croutons; get a side of steamed broccoli instead of the potato:

 - Victoria’s Filet Mignon